helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 129. What policy do you use to collect this data?
 130. A very common choice is, in fact, to use the latest policy, but there are a few nuances about that choice that I'll discuss shortly.
 131. Step two, for every transition that you sampled, calculate a target value.
-132. So you calculate the target value, yi, by taking the reward from that transition, plus gamma times the max over the next action, ai prime, of the Q value, Q ϕ, si prime, ai prime, using your previous Q function estimator, Q ϕ.
+132. So you calculate the target value, yi, by taking the reward from that transition, plus γ times the max over the next action, ai prime, of the Q value, Q ϕ, si prime, ai prime, using your previous Q function estimator, Q ϕ.
 133. Step three, train a new Q function, which means find a new parameter vector ϕ, by minimizing the difference between the values of Q ϕ, si, ai, and the corresponding target value, yi.
 134. So you have a Q function, which takes as input s and a.
 135. It outputs a scalar value, and it has parameters ϕ.